 This means more qualified leads, and less dumping money into ads that are becoming slowly less effective.

-Conversion rate is the amount of users that visit your website relative to the amount that turn into paying customers.
+Conversion rate is the number of users that visit your website relative to the amount that turns into paying customers.

 That means you want the highest possible conversion rate.
 Interestingly, it’s been found that businesses using content marketing experience an average conversion rate of 2.5% versus 0.5% of those that don’t.

 Valuable and practical content builds trust and authority, which would explain this finding.

 Users will feel a connection to your brand, and be more likely to engage with you.
 Content of all times shows that you are an active business, and care about the well-being of your audience.

 Go visit Neil Patel, Backlinko, or any of the big players in the marketing space.